Ankit-saha-iiitbbsr/pglife/README.md

 # pglife
-## Student Accomodation Website
+## Student Accommodation Website
-Fully functional and working with frontend and backend Fully responsive for all devices
+# Fully functional and working with frontend and backend
+# Fully responsive for all devices